 Current TPS holders

-If you currently have TPS South Sudan, you must have re-registered by May 3, 2022 to continue your benefits.
+If you already have TPS South Sudan, you must have re-registered by November 6, 2023, to extend your benefits through May 3, 2025.

 If you missed the deadline to re-register, you can submit a late re-registration application.
 You will also have to submit a letter explaining why you filed it late, such as a serious illness.
 You can re-register online or by mail with USCIS under the “Where To File” section.

 DHS automatically extended EADs for TPS holders from the previous registration period to November 3, 2024.

 Work permits are available to people with TPS and are known as an Employment Authorization Document (EAD).
 It shows employers that you are allowed to work in the USA.